Ten key negotiating points when taking a new commercial lease

 When a landlord and tenant try to settle the terms for a new commercial lease, each party will have clear objectives.
 The landlord wants a secure income stream and confidence that the property will be left in good condition at the end of the lease.
 The tenant wants freedom to run the business without interference, to control costs as much as possible and to have some flexibility if their needs change.
 A well-negotiated lease will recognise these different perspectives and find a balance between them.

-‘As we start rebuilding our economy, there is a greater understanding that landlords and tenants need to work together,’ explains Sakshi Gupta, a Solicitor in the Commercial Property team.
+‘As we start rebuilding our economy, there is a greater understanding that landlords and tenants need to work together,’ explains Darren Millis, Partner in the Commercial Property team.
 ‘A lease negotiation should not be a battle, and a good commercial property lawyer can help you secure the best deal.’

 While there are many potential points of negotiation in a commercial lease, here are ten key ones to remember.